eleda77/eleda77.github.io/docs/vocab_list.md

 **archaism** - a thing that is very old or old-fashioned;  an archaic word or style of language or art; the use or conscious imitation of very old or old-fashioned styles or features in language or art

+**arcology** - an ideal integrated city contained within a massive vertical structure, allowing maximum conservation of the surrounding environment

 **arenaceous** - resembling, made of, or containing sand or sandy particles

 **argosy** - a large merchant ship, originally one from Ragusa (now Dubrovnik) or Venice; an opulent supply